 AXIAL ALIGNMENT AND CORRELATION OF DIVERSE REDSHIFT OBJECTS

 Halton Arp observed a number of cases of young galaxies and galaxy precursors aligned axially with large galaxy AGN SMBH, but with a diversity of redshifts.

 “An “exotic” idea proposed by Viktor Ambartsumian was that new galaxies are formed through the ejection from older active galaxies.
 Galaxies beget galaxies, instead of the standard scenario in which galaxies stem from the evolution of the seeds derived from fluctuations in the initial density field.
 This idea is in some way contained in the speculative proposal that some or all Quasi-Stellar Objects (QSOs) might be objects ejected by nearby galaxies, and that their redshift is not cosmological (Arp, G./M. Burbidge and others).”Mart ́ın Lo ́pez-Corredoira arXiv:0901.4534

 I will include references and excerpts about this controversial idea at the end of this post.
 Needless to say, if these correlations exist, they are perfectly explained by Neoclassical Physics and Quantum Gravity.

 PREDICTIONS AND HYPOTHESES

-- Every photon causes a small amount of heating in the superfluid through which it passes.
+- Every photon causes a small lossless energizing purturbation in every local æther particle as it passes.
 What are the implications of this hypothesis?

 - A new model for Doppler redshift was introduced.